python/cpython/Doc/library/weakref.rst

    >>> o is o2
    True

-If the referent no longer exists, calling the reference object returns :const:`None`:
+If the referent no longer exists, calling the weak reference returns :const:`None`:

    >>> del o, o2